gjcveenstra/Xenopus_xt10/bioconductor/README.md

 ## Description
 Bioconductor provides genome and gene annotation tools for use in downstream applications.
 There are three types of bioconductor resources that are necessary for use in combination downstream tools: genome (BSgenome.Xtropicalis.Xenbase.xt10), a transcript database (TxDb.Xtropicalis.Xenbase.xt10), and an organism database(org.Xtropicalis.eg.db).
 The bioconductor files provided here have been used for analysis of 10x single cell ATAC-seq data with ArchR and the xt10 genome, other packages or applications have not been tested.
 These files are made available AS-IS

+These files have been used in:
+Bright A.R., S. van Genesen, Q. Li, A. Grasso, S. Fröhlich, M. van der Sande, S.J. van Heeringen, G.J.C.
+Veenstra.
+2021.
+Combinatorial transcription factor activities on open chromatin induce embryonic heterogeneity in vertebrates.
+EMBO J, e104913. https://doi.org/10.15252/embj.2020104913

 ## Description BSgenome
 Package: BSgenome.Xtropicalis.Xenbase.xt10